 The purpose of this research, among others, to determine the effect of the depth of cut on the edge wear (VB) that occurs on HSS chisels at constant rotation and varying feeding motion, to determine the optimum depth of cut in order to obtain the most economical production costs.
-There are several studies that have been conducted regarding the optimization of machining technology, such as research conducted optimization of cutting speed using carbide chisels with feed motion parameters. (f) varies by 0.2 mm/ rev; 0.25mm /rev; 0.35mm/rev; and 0.4 mm/rev; as well as varying cutting speeds (v), namely 150 m/minute, 180 m/minute, 210 m/minute, 240 m/minute, and 270 m/minute [2].
+There are several studies that have been conducted regarding the optimization of machining technology, such as research conducted by Haris (2001), namely optimization of cutting speed using carbide chisels with feed motion parameters. (f) varies by 0.2 mm/ rev; 0.25mm /rev; 0.3mm/rev; 0.35mm/rev; and 0.4 mm/rev; as well as varying cutting speeds (v), namely 150 m/minute, 180 m/minute, 210 m/minute, 240 m/minute, and 270 m/minute [1].
 Determination of the critical edge wear limit (VB) of 0.4 mm.
-Research conducted the same on optimization of cutting speed with a constant feed motion parameter (f) of 0.1mm/revolution and a large depth of cut (a) of 1mm.
-Variation of cutting speed (v) is 100 m/minute, 150 m/minute, 200 m/minute, 250 m/minute, and 300 m/minute [3].
-According to value of 65 HBR, the value of the tensile stress is 371 N/mm or equal to 37.82 kg/mm so that it can be classified as low carbon steel [4].
+Rosehan et al. (2002) also conducted the same research on optimization of cutting speed with a constant feed motion parameter (f) of 0.1mm/revolution and a large depth of cut (a) of 1mm.
+Variation of cutting speed (v) is 100 m/minute, 150 m/minute, 200 m/minute, 250 m/minute, and 300 m/minute [2].

+According to Arief (2005) with a value of 65 HBR, the value of the tensile stress is 371 N/mm2 or equal to 37.82 kg/mm2 so that it can be classified as low carbon steel [3].
 From these various studies, it can be seen that the optimization of the machining process is carried out based on the influence of the cutting speed.
 Nonetheless, the depth of cut parameter (a) is also an important machining process variable to review.
 This study focuses on the effect of depth of cut on the optimization of tool life so that production costs are economical.